awsdocs/aws-php-developers-guide/doc_source/getting-started_migration.rst

 Region and Version Options Are Now Required
 -------------------------------------------

-When instantiating a client for any service, you must specify the ``'region'`` and ``'version'`` options.
+When instantiating a client for any service, specify the ``'region'`` and ``'version'`` options.
 In version 2 of the |sdk-php|, ``'version'`` was completely optional, and ``'region'`` was sometimes optional.
 In version 3, both are always required.
 Being explicit about both of these options allows you to lock into the